build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

     - cdk

 authorGithubAlias: ricsue-aws
-authorName: Sueiras
+authorName: Ricardo Sueiras
 date: 2023-04-01
 ---

-Organisations across the globe are striving to provide a better service to internal and external stakeholders by enabling various divisions across the enterprise, like customer success, marketing, and finance, to make data-driven decisions.
-Founded upon DevOps principals, these organisations are increasingly taking a "DataOps" approach to helping them to enable the data driven business.
+Organizations across the globe are striving to provide better service to internal and external stakeholders by enabling various divisions across the enterprise - like customer success, marketing, and finance - to make data-driven decisions.
+Founded upon DevOps principals, these organizations are increasingly taking a "DataOps" approach to helping them to enable the data driven business.

 According to wikipedia: